tokio-rs/website/content/docs/going-deeper/timers.md

 The above function takes a socket and returns a future that completes when 4 bytes have been read from the socket.
 The read must complete within 5 seconds.
-This is ensured by calling `deadline` on the read future with an instant that is 5 seconds in the future.
+This is ensured by calling `timeout` on the read future with a duration of 5 seconds.

-The [`deadline`] function is defined by [`FutureExt`][ext] and is included in the prelude.
-As such, `use tokio::prelude::*` imports [`FutureExt`][ext] as well, so we can call [`deadline`] on all futures in order to require them to complete by the specified instant.
+The [`timeout`] function is defined by [`FutureExt`][ext] and is included in the prelude.
+As such, `use tokio::prelude::*` imports [`FutureExt`][ext] as well, so we can call [`timeout`] on all futures in order to require them to complete by the specified instant.

-If the deadline is reached without the read completing, the read operation is automatically canceled.
+If the timeout is reached without the read completing, the read operation is automatically canceled.
 This happens when the future returned by `io::read_exact` is dropped.
 Because of the lazy runtime model, dropping a future results in the operation being canceled.